Teleopti/FindFirstRedChangeset/readme.md

-Returns the changeset where a specified test fixture turned red (implicitly script assumes test is red on current head).
+Returns the changeset where a specified test fixture turned red (implicitly assumes test is red on current head).

 find.cmd [PathToRepo] [ProjectContainingTestFixture] [TestFixture] [FirstKnownGreenChangeSet]